Kushagra-0801/Info-Retrieval---Plagiarism-Checker/README.md

 - Make a folder with only the files that are meant to be included in the corpus
 - $ `python main.py index "path/to/folder/made/above"`
+- Index can be updated by running the same command with updated corpus folder.

 ### Querying